OUR COFFEE GROWERS

 JUAN MANUEL CRUZ VILLEDA

 Juan's finca is near San Antonio, in Copan region.
-He is the artist behing our 88.0-points blend of Lempira & IHCAFE-90.
+He is the artist behind our 88.0-points IHCAFE-90.

 And his coffee is a true work of art, indeed.
 From the sweet, peach-like flavor notes to the exquisite caramel undertones, every sip is an experience worth savoring.

-Yuliana hails from Marcala, Honduras and produces our 87.0-score blend of Catuai and Lempira.
+Yuliana hails from Marcala, Honduras and produces our 87.0-score Catuai.

 In addition, Yuliana's coffee beans are certified USDA & Fairtrade.